-- A. Approve the tip fee waiver for the Bega Local Aboriginal Land Council for the use of both the Jindabyne Landfill and Cooma Landfill; and - B. Recommendations to achieve disposing of larger items.
+- A. Approve in principal the tip fee waiver for the Bega Local Aboriginal Land Council for the use of both the Jindabyne Landfill and Cooma Landfill; - B. Assist by making recommendations to achieve disposing of larger items; and - C. Waste Service Manager's develop a budget for approval by the Administrator.